robert2100-08-16/Sphere-Space-Station-Earth-ONE-and-Beyond/project/sphere-space-station-earth-one/01-project-planning/08-simulations/software-design-decisions.md

   file when Blender adapters run, reducing manual export steps.
 - The STEP exporter now reads window materials from the underlying `Window` instances.
 - Standard materials (`Stahl`, `Aluminium`, `Glas`, `Polymer`) are provided in the data model and can be selected via CLI parameters for decks and the hull.
 Exporters propagate these selections to STEP and glTF outputs.

+## 1.5 Scene configuration

+- A new `SceneConfiguration` dataclass defines boolean `include_<module>` flags for transport, energy, safety, docking, propulsion and life support modules.
+- `SceneModel` wraps `StationModel` together with this configuration and exposes enabled modules via `enabled_modules()`.
+The approach keeps the schema extensible for future sub-systems.